If I Am Approved for Disability, Will I Get a Lump Sum in Backpay?

 Your award letter will state the amount of your backpay check and when you'll receive it.
 Most new disability recipients are required to receive their back payments and monthly payments by direct deposit.

-Sometimes people receive their backpay check before their regular monthly payments start, and sometimes they have to wait a few weeks for the backpay check.
-Social Security generally takes about three weeks to two months to start sending your regular monthly payments.
+Sometimes people receive their backpay check before their regular monthly payments start, and other times they have to wait a few weeks for the backpay check.
+Social Security generally takes about three weeks to two months to start sending regular monthly payments.

 Keep in mind your lump-sum check for SSDI back payments might be subject to taxes.
 For more information, read our article on how disability backpay is taxed.